MARN-5895/Website/lectures/04_pythonbasics/README.md

 ## Invoking Python

+Most computers nowadays come with a basic version of Python.
+Because we need the power to install several scientific packages, we have installed in [Assignment 1](../assignments/01/) the latest version of Anaconda, which packages basic Python as well as Python packages.
+To check we

 Python is an interpreted scripting language.
 That means Python interprets and executes a script essentially line by line.
 There are four ways to use Python on a computer:

   1. Running a script